danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 # SQL Server Connector

-This custom connector exports metadata for tables and views from SQL Server databases to create a [metadata import file](https://cloud.google.com/dataplex/docs/import-metadata#components) which can be imported into Google Dataplex.
+This custom connector extracts metadata from SQL Server databases to create a [metadata import file](https://cloud.google.com/dataplex/docs/import-metadata#components) for Google Dataplex.

+## Target objects and schemas:

-The connector will connect to the instance and database specified and extract metadata for all schemas other than the following:
+The connector will extract metadata for the following database objects:

-You can read more about custom connectors in the documentation for [Dataplex Managed Connectivity framework](https://cloud.google.com/dataplex/docs/managed-connectivity-overview) and [Developing a custom connector](https://cloud.google.com/dataplex/docs/develop-custom-connector) for Dataplex.
+* Tables
+* Views

+It will not extract metadata for the following schemas:
+* INFORMATION_SCHEMA
+* db_accessadmin,db_backupoperator,db_datareader,db_datawriter,db_ddladmin,db_denydatareader,db_denydatawriter,db_owner,db_security,admin,guest,sys

 ## Prepare your SQL Server environment:

+Best practise is to connect to the database using a dedicated user which has the minimum required privileges to extract metadata.

-1. Create a user in the SQL Server instance(s) which will be used by Dataplex to connect and extract metadata about tables and views.
-This user requires the following SQL Server permissions:
+1. Create a user in the SQL Server instance(s) and grant it the following permissions:
     * CONNECT to the database
     * SELECT on all tables in the target database(s)
 2. Add the password for the user to the Google Cloud Secret Manager in your project and note the Secret ID (format is: projects/[project-number]/secrets/[secret-name])

-### Parameters
+## Parameters
 The SQL Server connector takes the following parameters:
 |Parameter|Description|Required/Optional|
 |---------|------------|-------------|